dimazaitsev/SNC_ArduinoIDE/README.md

 Motivation:
 -----------

 Using formal methods of embedded system design allows us to implement formal verification of a control system alone and integrated with the plant model that yields reliable embedded systems.
-Using graphical languages of embedded system design was a success for years with ladder diagrams.
+Application graphical languages of embedded system design was a success for years with ladder diagrams.

 An Sleptsov net (SN) is a Turing-complete graphical language able to specify any given concurrent algorith.
 There is a widerange of formal techniques to verify an SN, both specific and inherited from Petri nets, which an SN generalizes.